Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 while ((ch = getchar()) != '\n')
 ```

 This loop reads a character, stores it into the variable `ch`, then tests if `ch` is not equal to the new-line character.
 If the test succeeds, the loop body (which is empty) is executed, then the loop test is performed once more, causing a new character to be read.
-Actually, we don’t even need the `ch` variable; we can just compare the return value of `getchar` with the new-line character:
+Actually, we don't even need the `ch` variable; we can just compare the return value of `getchar` with the new-line character:

 ```C
 while (getchar() != '\n') /* skips rest of line */